Honeymoon in Italy: How to Plan the Perfect TripItaly

 Souvenirs to Bring Home from Your Italy Honeymoon

-There’s no better trip in your lifetime to splurge on souvenirs than your honeymoon–for the rest of your lives, you’ll get to look down at the things you so carefully picked out and remember your incredible honeymoon in Italy.
+There’s no better trip in your lifetime to splurge on souvenirs from Italy than on your honeymoon–for the rest of your lives, you’ll get to look down at the things you so carefully picked out and remember your incredible honeymoon in Italy.

 Everyone likes to shop a different amount, of course, but we recommend picking up at least one thing to eat or drink, one thing to wear, and one thing to decorate your home together.